Comet C/2022 E3 (ZTF) was discovered by astronomers in early March 2022 using a telescope on the Palomar Mountain by the Zwicky Transient Facility.

 In short, look to the north.
 The comet should be visible for sky-watchers in the Northern Hemisphere.

-The new moon on January 21st will provide the darkest skies with minimal light pollution from the moon, making it an optimal time to spy on the comet with your telescopes.
+with your telescopes.
 Near January 30, the comet will be directly visible next to the Big Dipper and Polaris (the North Star).
-By following the two stars at the end of the Big Dipper's cup, you should be able to spot the comet.
+By following the two stars at the end

 The comet will look like a faint green smudge in the night sky with its glowing coma and lengthy tail.